edison914/Ab-Clone-Express/README.md

   * Body: none

 * Successful Response -
+done for local
-done for local, live has issue with the data with 2 decimal getting turn into a string.
+live has issue with the data with 2 decimal getting turn into a string.
   * Status Code: 200
   * Headers:
     * Content-Type: application/json